omaraguilarr84/TradingBots/README.md

 # TradingBots
-This repository is a portfolio of crypto trading bots using different technical analysis strategies, commonly using in day trading.
+This repository is a portfolio of crypto trading bots using different technical analysis strategies, commonly used in day trading.